use-hydra-ai/slack-ai-app-template/README.md

 Quickstart:

-0. Follow instructions here to install the app in your Slack workspace:
+0. Follow instructions here to install the app in your Slack workspace: [slack app setup instructions](https://github.com/slack-samples/bolt-ts-starter-template?tab=readme-ov-file#create-a-slack-app)
 1. Setup your `.env` file:

    The app requires the following environment variables for Hydra: